 Deferred tax assets are recognized on net operating losses carried forward to the extent that it is probable that future taxable income will be available against which they can be offset.
-Management makes assumptions and estimates related to income projections to determine the availability of sufficient future taxable income.
+Management makes assumptions and estimates related to income projections of probable future profits used to recover deferred taxes on asset.
 SCOR uses a discounted cash flow model comprised of an earnings model, which considers forecast earnings, and other financial ratios of legal entities based on Board-approved business plans, which incorporate key drivers of the underwriting results.
+On the French tax perimeter, for this purpose income projections are based on latest available operating plan (financial baseline) and in addition include a set of management actions to increase profits or reduce expenses.
+The "financial baseline" is the standard plan over the next years.
+Further, management actions consist of initiatives related to business actions, restructuring of business transactions and transformation & simplifications.
 Business plans include assessments of gross and net premium expectations, expected loss ratios and expected general expenses ratios, together with actuarial assumptions.
 To the extent that net operating losses carried forward cannot be utilized or expire, deferred income tax expenses may be recorded in the future.
+Further, on the French tax perimeter considering the actual result the decision was made to take a prudent approach and recognize a tax risk provision.